simrann20/cp-codes/README.md

 # cp-codes
-This repository contains the solutions to some competitive programming questions
+This repository contains the solutions to some competitive programming questions and certain standard algorithms.